 4. Technical Challenges and Future Improvements

-Throughout working on this dashboard, there were many areas that were noted for possible upgrades or improvements.
-Explained below are some of the possible areas for further improvement.

 Throughout working on this dashboard, there were many features that were particularly difficult to develop or noted as possibilities for future improvements.
 Explained below are those challenges and some possible future improvements that can be made on them as well as additional features that can be added to improve the dashboard.

 4.1 User Interface